heiswayi/heiswayi.nrird.com/_posts/2016-12-06-simple-xml-serialization-and-deserialization-helper-class-in-csharp.md

 Jason Bourne
 ```

+### Byte Order Mark (BOM)

-### "Data at the root level is invalid.
+> "Data at the root level is invalid.
 Line 1, position 1."

-At the beginning, I encountered with this kind of exception message when I tried to deserialize the XML string.
-So, I googled around and found the solution from [this blog article](http://www.ipreferjim.com/2014/09/data-at-the-root-level-is-invalid-line-1-position-1/) about the unhelpful exception message.
-It is known as **byte order mark (BOM)**.
+At the beginning I encountered with this kind of exception message when I tried to deserialize the XML string.
+So, after some researches on Google, I found a [blog](http://www.ipreferjim.com/2014/09/data-at-the-root-level-is-invalid-line-1-position-1/) that explains the root cause and detailed solution which it is called **BOM**, a Unicode character used to signal the endianness (byte order) of a text file or stream.

+Below is the code snippet I applied inside serializing method before outputting to XML string to solve the issue:

 ```csharp
 string _byteOrderMarkUtf8 = Encoding.UTF8.GetString(Encoding.UTF8.GetPreamble());